 It found that deception about the financial risks of climate change is pervasive across the fossil fuel industry, with two categories of material information routinely omitted from companies’ statements to shareholders: (1) the immediate risks that climate change poses to companies’ financial condition, and (2) the risk that the company’s asset deflation will contribute to an economy -wide financial implosion.

-“In light of the deceptions we found, the handful of pending fraud cases challenging climate risk disclosures by fossil fuel companies are probably just the tip of the iceberg,” said John Kostyack, NWC Executive Director and lead author of the report.
+“In light of the deceptions we found, the handful of pending fraud cases challenging climate risk disclosures by fossil fuel companies are probably just the tip of the iceberg,” said John Kostyack, NWC Senior Director of Environmental Innovation and lead author of the report.
 “We anticipate that the number of cases and defendants will increase dramatically in the near future once potential whistleblowers learn about the benefits of modern whistleblower laws and begin providing information to regulators and prosecutors about climate risk deceptions along the lines of those outlined in our report.”

 The fossil fuel industry’s historic approach to climate change communications is another significant reason for skepticism about climate-related disclosures to shareholders and other stakeholders.
 Key industry leaders knew about the great risks of climate change as early as the 1980s; rather than communicating those risks, it funded an array of organizations to disseminate information dismissing those risks and sowing confusion, all for the purpose of forestalling regulation.
 Historian Naomi Oreskes asserts that this disinformation campaign on climate change could be the “greatest scam in history.”